MelRyan194/RapidPOSWebApiNet6/RapidPOSWebApiNet6/readme.md

 ## Usage

 This WEB API is targeting GOLF_WAREHOUSE database primarily for testing purposes.
-The database can be downloaded in this repository
+The database backup can be downloaded in this repository